Blog Banner SVG

 Step 5: Get MSME / Udyam Registration

 You can complete Udyam registration online through the Udyam portal using your Aadhaar and PAN.
-The process is simple, paperless, and quick.
 Udyam has replaced the earlier Udyog Aadhaar system and is now the standard MSME registration for your business.

-The registration can be completed online instantly within 1 day.
+You can complete the registration online instantly within 1 day.

 Step 6: Register for GST (If Applicable)